felix13/sampleapp/README.md

-## Sample App to test NGINX on localhost
+## Example app to test how Django messages framework work